QualiTorque/qualitorque.github.io/docs/admin-guide/params.md

 The Torque parameter store is an account-level repository of key-value pairs, which can be used and reused in blueprint YAMLs across all spaces in Torque.
 As such, the parameter store is typically used to store data that applies to multiple spaces.

+Torque role: Account admin

 :::tip __Important__
-Modifying or deleting a parameter may cause blueprints that use the parameter to behave unexpectedly.
+Modifying or deleting a parameter may cause blueprints that use the parameter to fail.
 :::

 __To add a parameter:__